 - Drug Trafficking

 In the state of Idaho, the penalties for possessing a Schedule I narcotic drug can result in you spending up to seven years behind bars and may include fines of up to $15,000.
 Having more than 3oz worth of marijuana is categorized as a felony.
 These penalties range based on individual circumstances.
-To get an accurate assessment of the charges you are facing and your defense options, request for your case to be reviewed with a Boise criminal defense lawyer at the Hooper Law Offices.
+To get an accurate assessment of the charges you are facing and your defense options, request for your case to be reviewed with a Boise criminal defense lawyer like Aaron Hooper.

 What Are Common Defenses Against Drug Possession Charges?

-When you visit us at Hooper Law Offices to get criminal defense counsel in the event you are facing a drug possession charge; you will notice that we will treat you with the utmost compassion and respect you so deserve.
-You can also be assured that our Boise, Idaho drug possession attorneys will fight for your interests aggressively.
-Disputing a drug possession charge can be complicated, but we will do a comprehensive inquisition into the issue to determine the best course of action.
+When you visit Aaron Hooper to get criminal defense counsel in the event you are facing a drug possession charge; you will notice that he will treat you with the utmost compassion and respect you so deserve.
+You can also be assured that our Boise, Idaho drug possession attorney will fight for your interests aggressively.
+Disputing a drug possession charge can be complicated, but he will do a comprehensive inquisition into the issue to determine the best course of action.

 Possible defense strategies that can be used in weakening the prosecutor’s case when it’s a drug charge include: